Milestones in women's history from the year you were born

 1957: First television show built around a female protagonist airs

 "Decoy: Police Woman" might be an all-but-forgotten relic from the early days of television, but it was groundbreaking as the first show to feature a female police officer and a female protagonist.
-If not for "Decoy," the powerful female characters in "Brooklyn Nine-Nine" and "Law and Order" might not exist.
+If not for "Decoy," the powerful female characters in "Alias" and "Law and Order" might not exist.
 Shot on location in New York (another first), Casey Jones went undercover as a ballerina, model, and other aliases to catch criminals, doing her job without any discrimination from her male colleagues.

 1958: First woman wins multiple Grammys